siiftun1857/istrolid-magnux-documents/modifiers.md

 Cloaked units can fire weapons without decloak them.

-## cloak_advanced
+## cloak_hardened
 > tags: gameplayImpact
-> info: Fire weapons will not decloak the ship doing it.
+> info: Cloaked ships cannot be decloak by close to enemies.

+Decloak enemies by stay in 100m to it is disabled.
-Cloaked units can fire weapons without decloak them.
+Cloaked units can still be decloaked by stasis, cloak decay overtime, or fire weapon.

 ## cloak_vulnerable
 > tags: gameplayImpact